 Cactus Cantina Mexican Grill

-You’ll find the most colorful margaritas in town at Cactus Cantina, across from the Pensacola International Airport on 12th Ave.
+You’ll find the most colorful margaritas in town at Cactus Cantina, across from the Pensacola International Airport on 12th Ave and now with a second location on Palafox.
 Try the Instagram-worthy Rainbow Margarita, a mix of the house margarita, mango, strawberry, and blue curacao.
 The equally festive Twisted Margarita features the house margarita swirled with homemade red sangria.
 Sixteen tequilas are available.
 Pick your poison and enjoy the cocktails with your favorite Tex Mex dishes inside the spacious restaurant or at the outdoor patio seating.
 When we visited on a weekend night, the service and atmosphere were outstanding.